poths/post-access-controller/readme.txt

 * Create a settings page option to limit which users can maintain their own groups.
 Sometimes users might be subscribers and shouldn't be able to add themselves to an admin-like group (for instance).
 * Add filter/sorting options to the listing of users on the group maintenance page for sites where there are hundreds or thousands of users the current inputs would be difficult and frustrating.
 * Add filter/sorting options to the listing of users or groups on the post maintenance page.
 Even once groups are setup maybe there are lots of groups or some posts just require the setting of users individually.
 The current method of sorting just by name might get majorly time-consuming on sites that have lots of users.
+* Add logic to the post maintenance page to make sure that at least one user or group has access to the post

 **Have an idea?
 Submit it using the Support menu option and I'll let you know about getting it added!**